StacyJ1201/StacyJ1201/README.md

 - 👋 Hi, I’m Stacy Jones
-- 👀 I’m interested in He/Him
+- 👀 I’m interested in learning how to become a software engineer
 - 🌱 I’m currently learning Python and Machine Learning
-- 💞️ I’m looking to collaborate on full stack projects
+- 💞️ I’m looking to collaborate on full-stack projects
 - 📫 How to reach me: stacyjones12335@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am obsessed with sports